 In practice, you have to make gratitude a habit, so it happens frequently and isn’t heavyweight for you or your team.
 Companies often implement lightweight gratitude through systems for shoutouts or peer bonuses.

 At the team level, a daily process for gratitude helps your team build a habit and ensure that gratitude is a frequent occurrence.
-At Range we build gratitude into our daily written standups by including "Thanks" shoutouts as moments of recognition.
+At Range we build gratitude into our daily written standups by flagging items with [Thanks] or using #Gratitude in check-ins as moments of recognition.

 When researching this post, one of the most surprising things I learned was that gratitude gets more powerful when you ruminate on it.
 We often think about rumination through a negative light.
 Late-night anxiety ruminations are never fun.
 But revisiting positive emotions can be helpful.

 The more you reflect on and bask in your positive emotions, like gratitude, the more you experience them.
 And for teams, the more you reflect on the gratitude you’ve shared, the more the team will feel gratitude, creating a positive cycle.